 BlackBerry CEO Thorsten Heins displays the new Blackberry 10 smartphone at the BlackBerry 10 launch event by Research In Motion on January 30, 2013 in New York City.
-The new smartphone and mobile operating system is being launched simultaneously in six cities.
 (Photo by Mario Tama/Getty Images)

 Edward C. Baig, USA TODAY